-Course ObjectiveIn this course you will learn about financial modelling of risk and
+Course ObjectiveIn this course you will learn about modelling of financial risks and

 In the financial modelling module, the central concept is the

-relationship between risk and return on financial assets (bridging
+relationship between risk and return on financial assets (Knowledge).

 The goal of this part of the course is to gain insight into the risk